OmDet: Large-scale vision-language multi-dataset pre-training with multimodal detection network: Our Approach

 \textbf{Multimodal Detection Network} The Multimodal Detection Network (MDN) is a core component of OmDet.
-We deploy early fusion to combine information from the image and current task early on, in order to achieve strong performance.
-We are inspired by the Sparse-RCNN~\cite{sun2021sparse} network design, and developed an iterative query-based fusion mechanism.
+Different from early work only fuse language and vision information in late stage~\cite{gu2021open}, we deploy deep fusion to combine information from the image and current task early on, in order to achieve strong performance.
+We are inspired by the Sparse-RCNN~\citep{sun2021sparse} network design and developed an iterative query-based fusion mechanism that fuses text features and visual features into latent queries.
+Figure~\ref{fig:diff} illustrates the differences between our method versus prior art.

 Let $Q \in R^{N \times d}$ be a fixed small set of learnable proposal features.
-It is a set of high-dimensional (e.g., $d=256$) latent features that capture the rich information of a potential instance, by combining information from the vision backbone and contextual task embedding from the task encoder.
-Also, let $B \in R^{N \times 4}$ be a set of learnable proposal boxes that is one-to-one assigned to each proposal feature.
+The $N$ denotes the number of proposal features.
+It is a set of high-dimensional (e.g., $d=256$) latent features that capture the rich information of a potential instance, by combining data from the vision backbone and contextual task embedding from the task encoder.
+Also, let $B \in R^{N \times 4}$ be a set of learnable one-to-one proposal boxes assigned to each feature.
 Then given the FPN output and task/label encoder output, the initial MDN operates as the following:

-Note that MDN can be stacked to iterative refine its output the same as Sparse-RCNN, with the key difference that $T$ is fused with the proposal feature before Dynamic Convolution layer and also $T$ is also iterativly updated at each run of MDN block.
-This enables the network to learn to adjust the task embedding and the proposal embedding jointly and adapt both object localization and object classification head conditioned on the given task.
+where $T_i$ is the task embedding at iteration $i$ and $L$ is the label embedding.
+Note that MDN can be stacked to iterative refine its output the same as Sparse-RCNN, with the key difference that $T_i$ is fused with the proposal feature before the Dynamic Convolution layer and also $T_i$ is also iteratively updated at each run of MDN block.
+This enables the network to learn to adjust the task embedding and the proposal embedding jointly and adapt both object localization and classification heads conditioned on the given task.
+Figure~\ref{fig:mdn} shows the process by which MDN first combines information between latent queries and language embedding via MHSA, and then infuses visual features with DynamicConv.
+Note that we can easily adapt MDN to other query-based detectors such as DETR~\cite{carion2020end}, in which the DynamicConv operation is replaced by a CrossAttention module.

+With the utilization of deep fusion between image features and task embedding at MDN, the challenge of fore/background inconsistency is solved.
+Other models like \citep{zhou2022detecting}\citep{minderer2022simple} try to solve the fore/background inconsistency by training a perfect RPN to find all possible objects, which is hard to achieve.
+Our method applies deep fusion at an early stage to help the model be conscious of fore/background according to task embedding, and therefore properly switching fore/background among different tasks.
+To handle the taxonomy conflict, the label encoder is applied to get the text embedding of the target label, then the label embedding is passed to the classification stage to eliminate naming differences.
+Taxonomy conflict is solved by projecting the target label into embedding space since the same object with different naming will be close to each other.